What is Hemp?

 Building materials: Hemp fibers can be used to make a variety of building materials, including insulation, concrete-like materials, and bioplastics.

-Food and supplements: Hemp seeds and hemp oil are rich in protein, fiber, and essential fatty acids, and are often used in food products and supplements.
+Food and supplements: Hemp seeds and hemp oil are rich in protein, fiber, and essential fatty acids and are often used in food products and supplements.

 Biofuels: Hemp can be used as a source of biofuel, with the plant’s biomass being used to produce ethanol and other biofuels.